IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 Step 5: Test directly in the build

 Run your app from Xcode on a real device.
 Trigger the purchase flow.
-When iOS prompts for the Apple ID, sign in with the sandbox tester (or accept the auto-fill from Step 1).
+When iOS prompts for the Apple ID, sign in with the Sandbox Apple Account (or accept the auto-fill from Step 1).

 If you see “Cannot connect to iTunes Store,” check: